 Subaru's Impreza series uses the same 2.5-liter horizontally opposed four-cylinder as the Forester.
 The regular engine develops 173 hp.
 A turbocharged version that yields 224 hp goes into the 2.5 XT Limited.
 A five-speed manual gearbox is standard on all models except the 2.5 X L.L.Bean Edition, which gets a four-speed automatic transmission.
 The automatic transmission is optional for other models.

 Dual-stage front airbags, side-impact airbags, front active head restraints and antilock brakes are standard.
 For 2007, ABS gains electronic brake-force distribution for better front and rear proportioning.
 Side curtain airbags are not available.

 The frisky Forester XT is sensible and satisfying, especially with the turbocharged engine and the manual gearbox.
 There's a bit of turbo lag after pushing the gas pedal.
 Foresters ride pleasantly enough over smooth surfaces, but bumps and ruts can produce somewhat harsh reactions.

 Space is ample in the front and adequate in back, with abundant head and toe room, though knee space is less bountiful.
 The front seat bottoms are short but nicely supportive.
 The gauges and controls are ordinary but sensible.

 The easy-to-drive Forester maneuvers nimbly, handles with a light touch and yields a friendly, comfortable feel.
-Some driveline noise occurs while accelerating the turbocharged engine.
+Some driveline noise occurs during acceleration.

 People Who Viewed this Car Also Viewed